 Perry also participated in four successful Davis Cup campaigns under the Union Jack.
-At the end of 1936, Perry decided to turn professional and went touring in America.
+At the end of 1936, he decided to turn professional and went touring in America.
 There, he competed on the Pro Tour for several years, his biggest rivals being Ellsworth Vines and Budge.
 His busiest years were 1938-1941, during which he won two US Pro titles.

 Antagonism with tennis establishment

 Perry’s success attracted the adoration of the working-class crowd as he contrasted with the privileged background associated with the All England Club at the time.
-According to the author Kevin Jefferys: “Fred Perry, by contrast, refused to conceal his ambition and indulged in gamesmanship such as making offensive personal remarks to opponents.”
+According to the author Kevin Jefferys, “Fred Perry, by contrast, refused to conceal his ambition and indulged in gamesmanship such as making offensive personal remarks to opponents.”
 According to Jack Kramer, Perry was also known to infuriate the other players by saying “very clevah” every time they hit a nice shot.

 The antagonism between Fred Perry and tennis establishment was easy to explain.
-The Perry family had working-class roots and as he started making his way into the last rounds of major tennis tournaments, he had to face many who didn’t see him as part of their world.
+The Perry family had working-class roots and as he started making his way into the final rounds of major tennis tournaments, he had to face many who didn’t see him as part of their world.
 One of his Davis Cup teammates called him a “bloody upstart”, and when he won his first Wimbledon title against the Australian Jack Crawford, he overheard an All England Club committee member saying that it was a day “when the best man didn’t win”.
 His All England Club member’s tie, the acknowledgement of his Wimbledon win, was dropped over the back of his seat in the dressing room.
 There was no word of congratulations, and the incident deeply wounded him.
-“Instead of Fred Perry the champ I felt like Fred Muggs the chimp,” he said.
+“Instead of Fred Perry, the champ, I felt like Fred Muggs, the chimp,” he said.

-A late recognition
+A late recognition for Fred Perry

 It took decades before the relationship between Perry and the British LTA improved.
-First, the start of the Open Era released the tension between professionals and amateurs, which made the fact that Perry had turned pro less of a treason in the eyes of the association.
+First, the start of the Open Era erased the tension between professionals and amateurs, which made the fact that Perry had turned pro less of a treason in the eyes of the association.
 There was another reason why Perry’s name started to be associated with glory again: the lack of a successor.
 Years, then decades, passed as no British man was able to claim a Grand Slam title.
 In the professional era, only two British men managed to reach a Grand Slam final before the end of the 20th century: John Lloyd (defeated by Vitas Gerulaitis in the 1977 Australian Open final) and Greg Rusedski (beaten by Pat Rafter at the 1997 US Open).

 Perry became “the last British man to have claimed a Major title” and the last British man to have triumphed in Wimbledon.
 In 1984, a bronze statue was erected at the All England Club to commemorate the 50th anniversary of his first title in 1934.
 Eventually, 76 years after Fred Perry’s last Grand Slam title, Andy Murray, from Scotland, triumphed at the 2012 US Open, before winning Wimbledon in 2013 and 2016.